PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

  - `updateCategory` that takes an `id` and an `input` of type `CategoryInput` as parameters and returns the category updated in the database.
  - `deleteCategory` that takes an `id` as parameter and returns the category deleted from the database.

-> :bulb: Don't forget to write documentation for your mutation and queries with commentaries
+> 💡 Don't forget to write documentation for your mutation and queries with commentaries

 Your schema is defined, you can now write `resolvers` in `src/resolver/Categories` and `src/resolver/Products`.